baidang201/bitshares-ui/CONTRIBUTING.md

 ## Funding update September 1st
-The BitShares UI worker is not funded, and all bounty rewards must be considered paused.
+The DNA UI worker is not funded, and all bounty rewards must be considered paused.

 Please [check here](https://github.com/bitshares/bitshares-ui/issues/3044) for more details and updates.